Clean Cooking up a Storm

 Motivating factors could be benefits like the cost-saving potential of the stove, less time spent cooking and convenience factors like the reduced pollution allowing for indoor use and reduced IAP results in longer life expectancy and a generally better quality of life.
 These positive attributes will get customers to buy the stoves, but to keep customers using them and purchasing the fuels is a different matter.
 To see value in the fuels, they must be as more accessible than traditional fuels and just as affordable or ideally cheaper.
 Diligent customer service will also allow customers to become conversant and comfortable with the product making for an easier transition to the upgrade models of newer stoves as technology advances.

 In short, the key components for businesses and investors in Zambia looking at this 70% of the population to make a change (and a buck) in this arena are a quality product that motivates the customer to make the switch, is affordable, has strong distribution channels and market presence augmented with customer service.
-This will ensure that this significant market is more stable which will make for more stable and profitable businesses while simultaneously fuelling a cleaner, healthier society.
+This will ensure that this significant market is more stable which will make for more stable and profitable businesses while simultaneously fueling a cleaner, healthier society.